uos/minot/docs/docs/installation.md

 ## Standalone Wind Turbines (Bagfile Publishers)

 You can compile the embedded publishers standalone and distribute them in your network.
-For example: you could run the TUI on a Mac, connected to the Robot over WIFI or LAN, which runs ROS1 or ROS2 and the wind nodes.
+For example: you could run the TUI on a Mac, connected to the Robot over Wi-Fi or LAN, which runs ROS1 or ROS2 and the wind nodes.

 ### Prebuild Binaries
 bla